magento/merchdocs/src/system/catalog-sync.md

 title: Catalog Sync
 ---

-Magento compiles catalog data into tables using indexers.
+Adobe Commerce and Magento Open Source compiles catalog data into tables using indexers.
 This process is automatically [triggered by several events]({% link system/index-management-events.md %}), such as changes to a product's price or inventory levels.
-To allow some Magento services to use that catalog data, a catalog sync process runs hourly.
-The catalog sync process exports product data from the Magento server to SaaS services on an ongoing basis.
+To allow some Commerce services to use that catalog data, a catalog sync process runs hourly.
+The catalog sync process exports product data from the Commerce server to SaaS services on an ongoing basis.
 For example, the [Product Recommendations]({% link marketing/product-recommendations.md %}) feature needs up-to-date catalog information so that it can accurately return recommendations with correct names, pricing, and availability.
-The **Catalog Sync** dashboard allows you to observe and manage the Magento to SaaS syncing process.
+The **Catalog Sync** dashboard allows you to observe and manage the Commerce to SaaS syncing process.

 {:.bs-callout-info}
 To use the Catalog Sync dashboard, you must have an [API key and a SaaS environment configured]({% link system/saas.md %}).

 {:.bs-callout-info}
-See the [developer documentation]({{ site.devdocs_url }}/guides/v{{ site.version }}/config-guide/cli/config-cli-subcommands-catalog-sync.html) to learn how to use the command-line interface to trigger the catalog sync and reindex product data for consumption by SaaS services.
+See the [Commerce Developer Guide]({{ site.devdocs_url }}/guides/v{{ site.version }}/config-guide/cli/config-cli-subcommands-catalog-sync.html) to learn how to use the command-line interface to trigger the catalog sync and reindex product data for consumption by SaaS services.

 With the **Catalog Sync** dashboard you can: